7 Minute Read:

 For both editors, you will be able to resize your image as needed.
 You will also be able to add text to the image (if you need to include a disclaimer, such as “Model”).
 Additionally, you will need to create your Alt Text.

 - Add a category.
 On the right-side panel (of both editors), you will see a section labeled as “Category.”
+These will be the main topics of your posts.
 You will want to identify the primary subject of your blog.
 For instance, a blog discussing breast augmentation options would be best suited for a category named “Breast Augmentation.”
 These categories should be very short (no more than three or four words).
 Additionally, you don’t want to add too many categories to each blog.
 You can add two or three, but try to limit it there.
 More categories do not relate to more traffic.

 - Include a meta description.
 If you scroll down beneath your text, you will see a box for “Meta Description.”
 A meta description is the short summary of your blog post that will show on google.
 Usually, you are given the space of roughly 160 characters.
 Any more than this will be cut off.